xarrijorge/tweak/README.md

-# tweak
+# Tweak
-Ruby inspired native object/class methods rewritten in Javascript.
+Ruby (and some Python) inspired methods rewritten in Javascript.